-Great rocks and a cool pool
+Great rocks, cool pool

 Hamersley Gorge is a famous landmark in Karijini National Park in Western Australia, and was therefore a must-see for Big-Trippers.
 It is a remarkable place.